We are searching for

 If you decide to sell the car on your own, you will need to handle all lien and transfer paperwork on your own.
 What you can do is ask the buyer to pay off the lien for you as part of the purchase price.
 This will likely lower the actual amount you will receive for the vehicle, but it's necessary to legally transfer the title.

-Trading in at a Dealership
+Trading In At a Dealership

 It's possible to have a dealership pay the lien off if you offer to trade the vehicle in.
 However, this is only possible if the trade-in price will cover the cost of the loan.
 If it doesn't, the dealer will likely refuse the trade-in or offer to add the balance to the loan for your new vehicle.
 Trading-in the car is often the most costly option, and could have you making higher payments each month than with your previous vehicle.